 - No Prior Papers?

 Accurate.
-The author (MG), at this point, is one and done ; ).
-And, there’s a crucial difference between academic citations and twenty years of practical training, coaching, deep research, and writing.
+There’s a crucial difference between academic citations and twenty years of practical training, coaching, teaching, deep research, and writing.
+Not 4 or 8 years—twenty. - Origins outside of Academia?

 Turns out that’s a significant asset when it comes to solving long-standing issues.
 Hence the phrase —outside the box.
-History shows us that breakthroughs—arise from the fringe: a Stanford article: breakthroughs and the To Discover Breakthrough Ideas, Look to the Outsiders. - Money?
+History shows us that breakthroughs arise from the fringe: a Stanford article: breakthroughs and the To Discover Breakthrough Ideas, Look to the Outsiders. - Money?

-First, let’s be precise.
 The framework itself?
 Published and shared in an open science repository and labeled as Creative Commons 4.0.

 Tiny Habits®.